 This house rules the family and home matters, furthermore, it reveals the relationship with have with our mothers.

-Lunaria Annua makes a perfect fit for this sign because it is associated to the moon.
+Lunaria Annua makes a perfect birth flower for this sign because it is associated to the moon.

 Cancer Zodiac Traits